Undefeated DI men's college basketball teams in 2021

 We're tracking the DI men's college basketball teams that are undefeated during the 2020-21 season.
-We're down to one after Kansas shocked Baylor — only Gonzaga is left.
+We're down to one team — Gonzaga.
+The Bulldogs will go into the NCAA tournament undefeated.

 We'll update this article through the end of the season or until the last undefeated team loses.